 Nonprofits are generally a mess when it comes to password management.
 In my work as a web designer, it’s a regular occurrence to work with a nonprofit that can’t find critical passwords when we need them.

-The website hosting account just expired, but nobody’s logged in there since Becky, who was two-communication-managers ago.
+The website hosting account just expired, but nobody’s logged in there since Joanne, who was two-communication-managers ago.
 The organization’s sole Facebook admin is a former employee who left on bad terms.
 The web developer is a nightmare but he owns the domain registration, so you need their cooperation if you want to work with a new company for the next website.
 The website requires two-factor authentication and the email on file is no longer active.
 The list goes on.

 What’s to blame?
 Usually 1) high staff turnover and 2) lack of reliable systems to store shared knowledge.
 This article will help you set up that reliable system, regardless of staff turnover.